chinapedia/wikipedia.abstract.en/Page/Otto_von_Bismarck.md

 Duke of Lauenburg

-Bismarcks_Wappen.gif In 1890, Bismarck was granted the title of __ ("Duke of Lauenburg"); the duchy was one of the territories that Prussia seized from the king of Denmark in 1864.
+In 1890, Bismarck was granted the title of __ ("Duke of Lauenburg"); the duchy was one of the territories that Prussia seized from the king of Denmark in 1864.

 It was Bismarck's ambition to be assimilated into the mediatized houses of Germany.
 He attempted to persuade Kaiser Wilhelm I that he should be endowed with the sovereign duchy of Lauenburg, in reward for his services to the imperial family and the German empire.
 This was on the understanding that Bismarck would immediately restore the duchy to Prussia; all he wanted was the status and privileges of a mediatized family for himself and his descendants.
 This novel idea was rejected by the conservative emperor, who thought that he had already given the chancellor enough rewards.
 There is reason to believe that he informed Wilhelm II of his wishes.
 After being forced by the sovereign to resign, he received the purely honorific title of "Duke of Lauenburg", without the duchy itself and the sovereignty that would have transformed his family into a mediatized house.
 Bismarck regarded it as a mockery of his ambition, and he considered nothing more cruel than this action of the emperor.[109]